jbrdge/jbrdge/README.md

 - **BA in Comprehensive Mathematics** – University of Arizona (2008)
 - **MS in Electrical & Computer Engineering** – University of Arizona (2019)

-I build projects that connect **data workflows, visualization, and cloud engineering** — turning raw data into insights and real products.
+I build projects that connect **data workflows, visualization, and cloud infrastructure**.
+Recently, I’ve focused on automation that makes systems easier to manage, more reliable, and harder to break.
-My portfolio balances workflow-heavy case studies with product-focused dashboards and creative explorations.

 ---